pjcj/Devel--Cover/docs/cpancover.md

 -------------

 The server which is currently running cpancover.com has been graciously provided by [Bytemark](http://www.bytemark.co.uk/r/cpancover).
-It has plantly of memory and cpu power, but not a large amount of disk space.
-That's fine though, it has plenty for cpancover's needs.
+It has plenty of memory and cpu power, but not a large amount of disk space.
+That's fine though, it has sufficient for cpancover's needs.

 The server is on the account of pjcj at bytemark.
 Logins are owned by pjcj and the metacpan group.